KimikaTeorikoa/python-notes-tccm/contents/functions.md

 ```

 ## Scope of variables
-It is important to note that whatever happens outside the function
+It is important to note that *whatever happens outside the function
-is visible to the function, but not the other way around.
+is visible to the function*, but not the other way around.
 Variables defined in the main program are said to have **global scope**.
 But variables defined inside the function have **local scope**,
-so whatever happens in a function remains inside the function.
+so *whatever happens in a function remains inside the function*.
 To
 make variables global in scope you can declare them as a **global** or
 return them as a result.
 To make a variable `x`inside a function global,
 you just need to type